jaylordlagud2019/task-manager-test/readme.md

 If you're having trouble interpreting the requirements please don't hesitate to email me at `james@medmate.com.au`

 ## Submission:
-Once you have finalised the applicaiton, push the finished product to your branch (you may make as many commits as necessary) and send an email to `james@medmate.com.au` including the branch name you worked on and a message to say you're done.
+Once you have finalised the applicaiton, push the finished product to your branch (you may make as many commits as necessary).
+Create a pull request from your branch to base repository `Medmate-Australia-Pty/task-manager-test` and base branch `master`.
+Please format the pull request name to be "Submission for <firstName_lastNameInitial>", e.g. "Submission for james_g".